panacotar/blog/_pages/about.md

 I am Darius, a Lisbon-based tech and nature enthusiast from Transylvania, Romania.

-After finishing my studies in Horticulture, I worked in jobs ranging from hydroponics and greenhouse farming to wine-making and landscape gardening.
+After finishing my studies in horticulture, I worked in jobs ranging from hydroponics and greenhouse farming to wine-making and landscape gardening.
-I transitioned to the Tech industry, gaining experience as a front-end and back-end software developer.
+I transitioned to the tech industry, gaining experience as a front-end and back-end software developer.

 I get passionate about way too many things: gardening, mushrooms, psychology, social engineering, psychedelics, dogs with sunglasses and dog-watching, to name a few.

-Nowadays, I am teaching myself Cybersecurity, looking to get into that field one (ethical) way or another.
+Nowadays, I am teaching myself cybersecurity, looking to get into that field one (ethical) way or another.

 > "People who write online are not always right, they, too, are prone to mistakes" - Diogenes, Greek philosopher